 Chapter 7 Affecting the choice of CSs: a focus on contextual factors

 Chapter 8 The theoretical and practical implications of ELF

 Chapter 9 Concluding remarks

 Janin Jafari holds a PhD in Applied Linguistics from Monash University, Australia.
-She has held different roles within the School of Languages, Literatures, Cultures, and Linguistics, and continues to teach ELICOS and ALSU courses at Chisholm Institute.
+She has held different roles within the School of Languages, Literatures, Cultures, and Linguistics, and she teaches Intercultural Communication at Monash University and ELICOS and ALSU courses at Chisholm Institute, Australia.
 Her research interests concern English as a lingua franca, communication strategies, intercultural communication, and cultural linguistics.